Al-Murphy/MungeSumstats/README.md

 *MungeSumstats* provides a framework to standardise the format for any GWAS summary statistics, including those in VCF format, enabling downstream integration and analysis.
-The package works by addressing the most common discrepancies across summary statistics.
+The package works by addressing the most common discrepancies across summary statistic files.
+*MungeSumstats* also offers a range of adjustable, Quality Control (QC) steps.

 # Installing MungeSumstats